morcibacsi/VanCanSpiShield/readme.md

 On one side, it has an MCP2515 CAN bus controller, and on the other side, it has a TSS463C VAN bus controller.
 Both sides contain all the necessary components.
 Obviously only one side can be used at a time.

+### Warning

+⚠️ The TSS463C side has a mistake: The C4, C5 and C6  are connected to MOSI instead of GND.
+You need to cut the traces and connect them to GND.
+I will fix this in the next version.
+The MCP2515 side is correct and doesn't need any modification.

 It was designed using KiCad 7.0.6

 ### BOM